dillonforrest/startup/_posts/2015-03-27-more-output-less-input.md

 title: "More output, less input"
 ---

 People talk about the 80/20 pareto principle when they talk about being effective.
-I recently came across <a href="http://taylorpearson.me/8020principle/" target="_blank">this post</a> by Taylor Pearson discussing his 9 80/20 principles for entrepreneurship that he learned writing a book.
+I recently came across <a href="http://taylorpearson.me/8020principle/" target="_blank">this post</a> by Taylor Pearson discussing his nine 80/20 principles for entrepreneurship that he learned writing a book.
 He frequently references the book "Daily Rituals" to see how other creative workers be effective.
 Great post, Taylor!

-I'd like to discuss these 9 principles and how I plan to handle each of them right now.
+I'd like to discuss these nine principles and how I plan to handle each of them right now.

 # 1. The first draft is hardest, so get it done asap